 - Physical Chemistry or Biophysical Chemistry (BA students take one course, BS students take two)

 Students in the BS program also take:

 - A research and independent study course or lab-intensive advanced science courses

-Many students in the biochemistry program engage in one-on-one lab research, and majors are encouraged to do lab research in biochemical areas of interest.
+Majors are encouraged to do lab research in biochemical areas of interest and many engage in one-on-one lab research.
 Interested students can become affiliated with one of the department's active research laboratories early in the curriculum by taking independent study or honors courses.